Have you been affected by the wild weather?

-About 300 campers were evacuated from a low-lying Taupo campground as authorities prepared for widespread flooding.
+About 300 people were evacuated from a Taupo campground yesterday morning.
 Flood advisory notices were issued warning those close to rivers and lakes to prepare for rising levels for another two days.

 Lake Taupo increased 2cm in an hour yesterday and was continuing to rise.

 Eastern Bay of Plenty rivers reached warning levels over the weekend but had now begun to recede, Bay of Plenty Regional Council community relations manager Bronwyn Campbell said.

 Council staff had worked through the night monitoring pumps and sites prone to flooding, she said.